What Measures can be taken to Control the Spread of Diseases Resulting from Unhygienic Waste Management Practices?

 Improve Collection and Transportation

 Regular collection and transportation of waste from homes and businesses are crucial.
 Ensure that garbage trucks use covered containers to prevent waste from spilling and potentially spreading diseases.
+Discover how to schedule regular dumpster pickups.

 Establish Sanitary Landfills

 Sanitary landfills are designated areas for safely disposing of non-recyclable and non-compostable waste.
 These landfills must be equipped with protective liners to prevent harmful substances from contaminating the soil and groundwater.
+Check out how to properly dispose of hazardous waste.

 Promote Recycling and Reuse

 Recycling transforms materials like paper, glass, and plastic into new products instead of throwing them away, helping to decrease the amount of waste sent to landfills.
 Reusing items like glass jars or cloth bags also supports waste reduction efforts.
+Read about reducing food waste in households and restaurants.

 Promote Recycling and Reuse